deric/clusteval/clusteval/sphinx_doc/extendingclusteval.rst

 -------------------
 ClustEval can be extended in different ways.
 The following sections will show you, which functionality you can add to the framework and how.

+.. _clusteval_extend_programs:

 Clustering Methods
 ^^^^^^^
-As explained in 4.2 clusteval supports two different kinds of clustering methods: Stan- dalone programs and R programs.
+As explained in :ref:`clusteringmethods` clusteval supports two different kinds of clustering methods: Stan- dalone programs and R programs.
 Standalone programs are those, for which you have to provide an executable file which then will be executed by the framework.
 R programs are methods implemented in R, which will be invoked by clusteval by using the Rserve